 The College has no locally incurred debt instruments that can affect the financial condition of the Institution.
-Guam Community College has one long-term debt to the U.S. Department of Agriculture incurred for the construction of the Foundation Building.
-Term payments are disclosed in the Financial Statement.361 Annual debt payments are budgeted for during the budget process.
+Guam Community College has two long-term debts to the U.S. Department of Agriculture incurred for the construction of the Learning Resources Facility and the Foundation Building.
+Term payment is disclosed in the Financial Statement.259

-GCC consistently makes monthly payments and funds are automatically deducted from GCC's General Fund bank account.
-GCC has not defaulted on the loan.
-The College has pledged all gross revenues to repay the above long term debt to U.S. Department of Agriculture.
-The College has a clear and detailed plan to meet its long-term obligation.
+GCC consistently make monthly payments and funds are automatically deducted from GCC's General Fund bank account.
+GCC has not defaulted on the loans.
+The College has pledged all gross revenues to repay the above long term debts to U.S. Department of